anytizer/backend.php/readme.md

 ## Special notes on development

-This project has been seriously updated by the newer development techniques and is under parial rewrite.
+This project has been seriously affected by the newer development techniques and is under parial rewrite.
+See [planned changes](future.md).
-Planned changes are:

-  * Separation of class files
-  * Using namespaces
-  * Individual test units
-  * Making composer-installable modules
-  * Separation of third party frameworks
-  * Use of AngularJS
-  * Upgrade to PHP-7 only version

 ## Motivation